Introduction to ACME

 Power spectra

-Power spectra compute the frequency domain data of the measurement.
+Power spectra computes the frequency domain data of the measurement.

 Output type